hanjie-jiang/bias-to-action/_notes/Foundational knowledge plan.md

     - Review all learned concepts

-    - Prepare to transition to Happy-LLM’s transformer section
+    - Prepare to transition to Happy-LLMâ€™s transformer section